Ravindra Kumar Sinha (physicist)

-Prof. R K Sinha (born 15 February 1960) served as Vice Chancellor of Gautam Buddha University, Greater Noida, Gautam Budh Nagar under Uttar Pradesh Government during January 28, 2022 to Jan 27, 2025.
+Prof. R K Sinha (born 15 February 1960) is an Indian physicist who specializes in Photonic Crystal and Metamaterial based Nanophotonic Devices, fiber optics and photonics.
+He served as Vice Chancellor of Gautam Buddha University, Greater Noida, Gautam Budh Nagar under Uttar Pradesh Government during January 28, 2022 to Jan 27, 2025.
 He also served as the Director of the CSIR-Central Scientific Instruments Organisation (CSIR-CSIO) Sector-30C, Chandigarh-160 030, India.
 He has been as Professor - Applied Physics, Dean-Academic [UG] & Chief Coordinator: TIFAC-Center of Relevance and Excellence in Fiber Optics and Optical Communication, Mission REACH Program, Technology Vision-2020, Govt. of India Delhi Technological University (formerly Delhi College of Engineering, University of Delhi) Bawana Road, Delhi-110042, India since October 2002.

 Early life

-Prof. Sinha graduated with masters in physics (M.Sc Physics) from Indian Institute of Technology (IIT) Kharagpur in 1984 and moved to Indian Institute of Technology (IIT) Delhi from where he secured a PhD in 1989-90.
+Prof. Sinha graduated with masters in physics (M.Sc Physics) from Indian Institute of Technology (IIT) Kharagpur in 1984 and moved to Indian Institute of Technology (IIT), Delhi from where he secured a PhD in 1989-90.
 Topic of his PhD thesis is A Study of the Propagation Characteristics of Rectangular Core Optical Waveguides and Devices under the guidance of Prof Arun Kumar and Prof B.P.
 Pal in Optical wave guide group headed by Prof. Ajoy Ghatak during the period of 1984-1989.